Do you know the awareness levels of your prospects? Are they just orientating – or ready to buy?

 Be notified when I publish a new tip:

 Done&Tested shares conversion rate optimization tips with digital marketers, designers and business owners.
 Each week I add a conversion tip or insight I love, or just blows my mind.
 All tips are meant as inspiration and I recommend split-testing them because they might not work for your audience.
-I am a freelance conversion specialist, run a conversion optimization agency and you can get in touch here.
+I work as a freelance conversion specialist.
+Would you like to share a tip as well?
+Drop me an email here.